cobleg/MachineLearning/regularised linear model.md

 The process of a fitting a regularised linear model requires the following sequence:
 1. Prepare data
 2. Define the regularised cost function for linear regression
-3. Initialise the weights, and bias parameters
+3. Define regularised gradient descent to adjust the parameters
-4. Set the learning rate and the lambda parameters
+4. Initialise the weights, and bias parameters
-5. Define regularised gradient descent to adjust the parameters
+5. Set the learning rate and the lambda parameters
-6.
+6. Run gradient descent, repeatedly call the cost function until cost achieves a minimum

 # Code